Gestational Diabetes: What Should You Expect?

 In parallel with the increase in diabetes prevalence, there is an increasing prevalence of gestational diabetes mellitus across the country.
 Gestational diabetes is more common than you think with an estimated 4 million women being affected by it in India.
 It is a condition in which women without diabetes develops diabetes during pregnancy.
 It can have adverse effects on the health of the mother and her newborn.
 Thus, it is crucial to learn more about gestational diabetes and its challenges.

 Diabetes can be especially hard on women.
-The burden of diabetes during pregnancy on women is unique because the disease can affect both her and the unborn children.
+The burden of diabetes during pregnancy on women is unique because the disease can affect both her and the unborn child.
 Many women develop diabetes during pregnancy.
 It can cause severe health complications but especially increases the risk of future type 2 diabetes in both the mother and her child.

 What causes Gestational Diabetes?